ckswilliams/modOpenREM/docs/startservices.rst

     celery worker -n default -P solo -Ofair -A openremproject -c 4 -Q default ^ --pidfile=C:\path\to\media\celery\default.pid --logfile=C:\path\to\media\celery\default.log

-For production use, see `Daemonising Celery`_ below
+For production use, see `Daemonising Celery`_ below.

 Set the number of workers (concurrency, ``-c``) as you see fit.
 The more you have, the more processes (imports, exports, query-retrieve operations etc) can take place simultaneously.
 However, each extra worker uses extra memory and if you